mrchantey/forky/crates/bevy_webxr/README.md

 	- **Help Wanted** - Subtle issue with projection matrix, ie rotating head seems to translate meshes slightly
 - No other devices have been tested

+## TODO
+- use bevy/hashbrown hashmaps for performance

 ## Contributing

 - For more info about the repo see [CONTRIBUTING](contributing.md)